 At this state, hydration is the key.

-For example, coconut oil can be extremely beneficial in treating dry ends.
+For example, coconut oil can be highly beneficial in treating dry ends.

 4. The Forked Split

-Forked splits occur when the cortical cells start to separate, leading to the creation of 3 split ends that look like a hayfork.
+Forked splits occur when the cortical cells start to separate, creating 3 split ends that look like a hayfork.